Harry-Yates/Harry-Yates/README.md

 San José 19° ☁️ · Stockholm -6° ☁️

 # 19°
-☁️ **This evening, partly cloudy with scattered cloud cover.
-Golden hour for ~15 mins.**
+☁️ **This evening, partly cloudy with scattered cloud cover, sunrise at 5:52 AM.**

 **↑** 20° **↓** 19° · Tomorrow: ☀️ 25°
 Week: ▁▅▃▇█▅▆ (19° to 29°)